PROMAR2019/PROMAR_Android/README.md

 # PROMAR

 This is an implementation of [PROMAR](PROMAR.pdf) on Android.
 PROMAR aims at providing multi-user AR applications on off-the-shelf smartphones without special hardware.
-Our demo persuasively prove PROMAR capable of ofering consistent AR experience in regardless of moderate view angle changes and distance change.
+Our demo persuasively proves PROMAR capable of offering consistent AR experience in regardless of moderate view angle changes and distance change.

 ![](demo_video/demo_1.gif)